Callanish (Calanais)

 Two rows of stones form an avenue, which runs along the ridge, angled a few degrees east of north.
 It is 273 feet long and contains altogether 19 stones,

 Five stones run due south from the circle towards a rocky outcrop, making a row 90 feet long.
-This is the row which initially inspired Professor Thom to commence his studies.
+This is the row which initially inspired Professor Thom to commence his studies of circles throughout Britain.

 The 76-foot long eastern row contains five stones, the western arm is shorter at about 42 feet, with four stones; neither row is accurately aligned on the compass bearing.